eoinkelly/ember-runloop-handbook/README.md

 Consequences:

-* When you give a function to one of the _future work_ API functions you cannot know which runloop it will run in!
+* When you give a function to one of the future work API functions you cannot know which runloop it will run in!
-    * It may share a runloop iwth other _future work_ functions.
+    * It may share a runloop with other future work functions.
-    * It will only every share with other functions from the _future work queue_
+    * It will only every share with other functions from the future work queue
       - it will not share a runloop with other Ember code or anything you explicitly pass to `Ember.run` yourself.
-* You can only directly schedule _future work_ onto the `actions` queue.
+* You can only directly schedule future work onto the `actions` queue.
 If you need to run something on a different queue of that future runloop you will need to schedule it _from_ that `actions` queue callback.
-* _future work_ APIs let you specify _some_ future runloop but not exactly which one.
+* Future work APIs let you specify _some_ future runloop but not exactly which one.

 ## A note about rate control